What that actually means in practice

 Where teams get this wrong

-The most common failure is treating ICP tightening as a segmentation project instead of a behavior change.
+The most common failure is treating this as a segmentation project instead of a behavior change.
 The spreadsheet gets cleaner, but the team keeps chasing the same weak-fit accounts because the calendar looks emptier.

 1. They flinch when pipeline shrinks